tarpas/pytest-testmon/README.rst

     pytest --testmon

-To learn more about specifying multiple project directories, configuring “sticky” testmon and troubleshooting, please head to `testmon.org <https://testmon.org>`_
+To learn more about specifying multiple project directories and troubleshooting, please head to `testmon.org <https://testmon.org>`_